szmpns/HackTheBox-Writeups/Starting Point/Tier 1/Appointment/README.md

 ![Burpsuite](appointmentburp5.png)

-We can see that three payloads workerd:
+We can see that three payloads have worked:

 ```
 admin' #